Last updated: June 2026

 How long to spend

 Set aside 3 to 4 hours at the Wall.
-This allows enough time to walk between several watchtowers, take photos at your own pace and enjoy the views without rushing.
+I spent between four and five hours, enough time to walk across several sections and enjoy the views, though the tour bus schedule made the visit feel a little rushed.
+If your return has a fixed time, keep an eye on the clock.
 If possible, arrive in the morning to avoid the crowds.

 Best time to visit